hypercore-one/htlc-watchtower/README.md

 # htlc-watchtower

-Instructions to build a docker image and run it is a container
+Instructions to build a docker image and run it as a container

 Clone the repo and move into that folder